onap/vnfrqts-requirements/docs/Chapter4.rst

 A module can be thought of as equivalent to a Heat template, where a Heat template is composed of a YAML file and an environment file (also referred to as an ENV file).
-A given YAML file must have a corresponding environment file; OpenECOMP requires it.
+A given YAML file must have a corresponding environment file; ONAP requires it.

 A Heat template is used to create or deploy a Heat stack.
 Therefore, a module is also equivalent to a Heat Stack.

-OpenECOMP supports the concept of an optional, independent deployment of a Cinder volume via separate Heat templates.
+ONAP supports the concept of an optional, independent deployment of a Cinder volume via separate Heat templates.
 This allows the volume to persist after VNF deletion so that the volume can be reused on another instance (e.g. during a failover activity).